fommil/fpmortals/manuscript/under-review.md

 A> for { i <- a ; j <- b } yield (i + j)
 A> ~~~~~~~~
 A>
-A> `for` comprehensions are fundamentally for defining procedural A> programs.
+A> `for` comprehensions are fundamentally for defining sequential A> programs.
 We will show a far superior way of defining parallel A> computations in a later chapter.

 ## Unhappy path

-So far we've only considered what the rewrite rules are, not what is happening in `map` and `flatMap`.
-Let's consider what happens when the `for` decides that it can't proceed any further.
+So far we've only look at the rewrite rules, not what is happening in `map` and `flatMap`.
+Let's consider what happens when the `for` container decides that it can't proceed any further.

 In the `Option` example, the `yield` is only called when `i,j,k` are all defined.